 Canoeing has two thrilling disciplines: the power-packed Canoe Sprint on flat water and daunting Canoe Slalom on white-water rapids.

-The history of the canoe and kayak dates back hundreds of years, but it wasn't until the middle of the 19th century that the first official canoe and kayak races were held, in Great Britain.
+Canoeing has been a common aquatic transportation method used worldwide for thousands of years, but it wasn't until the middle of the 19th century that the first official canoe and kayak races were held, in Great Britain.

 The sport now takes two forms: fiercely competitive Canoe Sprint, in which athletes compete head-to-head on a straight course; and spectacular Canoe Slalom, in which athletes negotiate a series of suspended gates while descending a rapidly flowing current as quickly as possible.